fiorotto8/Picosec_DAQ/README.md

 This code is only a brief example of how to make a query to inFluxdb and is probably useful for the data analysis.

 ### log_gas.txt
-This il an example of log file where the codes will write short messages in order to take track of errors.
+This is an example of log file where the codes will write short messages in order to take track of errors.

 ### notes
 - Be careful with the serial port name in `gas.py` after every reboot of the computer, it can be different.